gbarros/zerodev-privy-demo/zerodev-privy-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the application.

-## 🧩 Understanding the MagicMint Component
+## 🧩 Understanding the MagicMint component

 The core functionality lives in `src/app/simple-login-mint/components/MagicMint.tsx`.
 Here's how it works: